Biohazard Precautions for Handling and Shipping Medical Specimens

 It is crucial to ensure a secure fit when wearing goggles and that they follow ANSI Z87.1 standards for optimum protection against aerosols, splashes, or other potential threats during specimen handling activities.
 To provide safe coverage from such risks, safety glasses with side guards as well as face shields should be worn accordingly.

-Gaps between the eyes and frame of the goggle can let hazards through.
-Thus it’s essential that the seal provides full eye-coverage at all times while dealing with specimens in order to prevent any unwarranted exposure.
+Gaps between the eyes and frame of the goggles can let hazards through.
+Thus, the seal must provide full eye coverage at all times while dealing with specimens to prevent any unwarranted exposure.

 Proper Handwashing Techniques

-Liquid soap should be preferred when operating in hazardous environments due its capacity to protect people against virus transmission plus convenient application method.
+Liquid soap should be used when operating in hazardous environments due to its capacity to protect people against virus transmission plus its convenient application method.

 Primary and Secondary Containers for Specimen Storage